- Can I complete my juror qualification form online?

 Yes, please inform the jury staff when you report.

 If you are selected for jury service in Davidson County your obligation is for one week or the duration of the trial.
-Occasionally trials will carry over into the next week and, rarely, a trial will last several weeks.
-If you get selected for a trial, you will be released about 4:30pm or when your trial is over.
-Some courts may need to stay later than 4:30pm.
+You will be released about 4:30pm or when the trial is over.
+Some courts may need you to stay longer than a week and or later than 4:30pm.
 If so, you will be notified at the beginning of the trial.
 If you serve on jury duty for less than three hours, you are expected to return to work on that day.

 - What if I work a night shift?